 - Go to: Plugins > Add New on your WordPress site.

-- Enter WooCommerce PayPal Express Checkout in the Search Plugins bar.
-Author is Automattic/WooCommerce.
+- Enter WooCommerce PayPal Checkout in the Search Plugins bar.
+The author is WooCommerce.

 More information at: Install and Activate Plugins/Extensions.